BigCommerce vs Shopify 2023: Which Is Better for You?

 You won’t be limited to these prepackaged styles, either – Shopify’s themes are easy to personalize even further, and you can switch your theme at any time.

-While it’s true that BigCommerce offers more than double the amount of themes as Shopify, note that some of BigCommerce’s themes are just slight variations of the same “family.”
+While it’s true that BigCommerce offers more themes than Shopify, note that some of BigCommerce’s themes are just slight variations of the same “family.”
 Take the Geneva template family, for example:

 These are all different variations of the same layout, but they’re listed as four separate templates.
 So in reality, BigCommerce offers about the same amount of template styles as Shopify.